Aʻasu, American Samoa: Geography

 The village is divided in half by the Aasu Stream which flows down from the high ground behind and cuts a channel through the off-lying reef.
 It is located in a "cul-de-sac" between mountain spurs.

 In 1985, Massacre Bay was designated the first marine sanctuary in the United States.
-It is also the smallest marine sanctuary in the country, at a quarter of a square mile.
+It is also the smallest marine sanctuary in the country, at a 0.25 sqmi.
+Massacre Bay lies just eastward of Aloau Bay and is a small bay surrounded by tall mountains.

+Fagafue Bay, which is roughly half a mile to the east of Siliaga Point, is a small inlet backed by a mountainous bay.
+The name of this bay, Fagafue, is derived from the Samoan language and translates into English as "Bay of Convolvulus".